 Our apple trees didn't produce much this year.
 I only picked two buckets full of small apples.
 I didn't want to have to peel those little apples, so instead of applesauce, this year I made apple jelly.

 While we aren't big jelly eaters, I use a lot of jelly in slow cooker sauces.
+There are a lot of recipes using jelly as an ingredient that are absolutely delicious.

-My favorite sauce is in Dump Chicken, for instance, where you simply dump 2/3 cup jelly, 1/3 cup of ketchup and 1/3 cup of soy sauce in your slow cooker with the raw chicken, and let it cook on Low until the chicken is done.
+My favorite sauce is in "dump chicken," for instance, where you simply dump 2/3 cup jelly, 1/3 cup of ketchup and 1/3 cup of soy sauce in your slow cooker with the raw chicken, and let it cook on Low until the chicken is done.
 Yum.

 You can add a dash of hot sauce and some chopped garlic too, if you wish.
+Baste the chicken with the sauce occasionally while it's cooking.

 In fact, pears, plums and several other fruits also contain lots of natural pectin.
 The highest amount of pectin is found in the peels or rinds, seeds and cores of these fruits.

-Apples that are slightly tart and a bit under-ripe will also contain more pectin than the sweeter varieties.
+Apples that are slightly tart and a bit under-ripe will contain more pectin than the sweeter varieties.
 If the apples are from your own trees, it's easy to include some less-ripe fruits.

 I like to use a combination of apple varieties, including some tart fruits.
 Using more than one variety gives the jelly a rich flavor, not too tart and not too sweet.

-Note that commercial pectin only produces a thicker gel for your jelly.
+NOTE: commercial pectin only produces a thicker gel for your jelly.
 It doesn't lengthen the shelf life of foods at all.

 Preparing the apples